-What does an RN do?
-As a registered nurse, you’re part of a medical team made up of doctors, other nurses, and other healthcare professionals.
-Your duties will vary, depending on what type of medical facility you’re employed with.
+As a registered nurse, you’re part of a medical team made up of doctors, healthcare professionals, and other nurses.
+Your duties will vary, depending on what type of medical facility you’re employed by.

-The type of patients you work with will depend on the type of RN you are.
+The type of patients you work with will depend on the type of registered nurse you are.
 As an RN, you can specialize in areas like oncology, pediatrics, geriatrics, neonatology, and any others of practice.

 There are three different ways you can become a registered nurse.
 You can go through a nursing program, get an associate’s degree, or get a bachelor’s degree.
 Whichever route you complete, you will be required to become licensed in your state.

 - You must graduate from an approved program in order to take the NCLEX-RN licensing exam.